Burgenland in Winter

 The healing power of water, harnessed in thermal baths, has a long tradition in Burgenland.
 Among the many spas, wellness enthusiasts can choose their preferred type of water: Sulphur-rich water, such as that found in the Allegria Resort Thermal Spa in Stegersbach, boosts the immune system, while a saltwater bath, like the one at St. Martins Thermal Spa, has a calming and relaxing effect – a benefit that has been scientifically proven.

-Of course, couples and solo visitors seeking peace and tranquillity have different expectations of a relaxing winter spa visit than families or sauna-goers.
+Of course, couples and solo visitors seeking peace and tranquillity have different expectations of a relaxing winter spa visit than families or enthusiasts.
 The thermal baths in Burgenland cater to these varying needs with tailored services and diverse offers.
-Whether the focus is on health, fitness, and sport, or simply unwinding, indulging, and being pampered, a visit to a thermal spa in Burgenland will revive your energy in the soothing warmth of the thermal waters – ideally after a long winter walk or a session on the ice rink.
+Whether the focus is on health, fitness, and sport, or simply relaxing, indulging, and being pampered, a visit to a thermal spa in Burgenland will recharge your energy in the soothing warmth of the thermal waters – the perfect follow-up to a long winter walk or a session on the ice rink.

 Quick info about Burgenland